🔼The name Sheol: Summary

 🔼The concept of Sheol

 The name Sheol (mostly spelled שאול but sometimes שאל) belongs to the difficult concept of what happens in death, as depicted in the Hebrew Old Testament.
 For all sorts of reasons, this Hebrew view is somewhat different from the one used in the New Testament (where the realm of death is referred to as αδης, hades or Hades, which is a word that already existed in Greek mythology — Acts 2:27), but only because the authors of the New Testament could obviously afford a different angle on the whole thing.
-But both substantially differ from the heaven-and-hell model that we moderns are so accustomed too, and which appears to be mostly based on pagan models rather than on a Biblical one (to give a hint: the signature phrase "heaven and hell" does not occur once in the entire Bible).
+But both substantially differ from the heaven-and-hell model that we moderns are so accustomed too, and which appears to be mostly based on pagan models rather than on a Biblical one (to give a hint: the signature phrase "heaven and hell" does not occur once in the entire Bible; it's always "heaven and earth").

 The Hebrew authors were far less concerned with the individual than we moderns are.
 In fact, where we like to see the Bible as a string of hero stories, to the authors it was mostly the story of the evolution of Israel as continuously brought about by YHWH (aided by human agents).
-And where we like to think that one's final destination is wholly determined by one's own life, the authors recognized the importance of one's offspring.
+And where we like to think that one's final destination is wholly determined by one's own life, the authors recognized the importance of one's offspring and one's ancestors.
 The authors knew that the Kingdom of God will be peopled by folks who will live eternally.
 That means that their ancestors had in fact their offspring's eternal life in them.
 And that means that their ancestors had lived among other folks, while they had eternal life in them and the other folks didn't, and no difference between the two was obvious.
 But that's not all.

 Remember how life began: God had created the dust of the earth.
-He gathered that dust into a vital composition, and breathed His breath into it.
+He gathered that dust into a vital composition, and breathed his breath into it.
 That made the thing a living being, set apart from other things (Genesis 2:7).
-When God entered into a covenant with Abraham, He promised that his seed would be like the dust of the earth (Genesis 13:16).
+When God entered into a covenant with Abraham, he promised that his seed would be like the dust of the earth (Genesis 13:16).
 The apostle Paul explained that those with faith were Abraham's seed (Romans 4:11, Galatians 3:7) and thus like the dust of the earth.
-What God did in the beginning He did again, namely gather that dust into a vital composition and release into it His Holy Spirit (Acts 2:4).
+What God did in the beginning he did again, namely gather that dust into a vital composition and release into it his Holy Spirit (Acts 2:4).
 That means that the Body of Christ is not just another club, but relates to other human organizations the way a living being relates to a stone.
 But it also means that the "body of Abraham" (which is the proto-body of Christ) had life in it, even though it existed in a time during which that kind of life did not yet exist.
 But that's not all either.

 In Hebrew, one's soul was not some ghostly ethereal essence, but rather one's condition of being alive (read our extensive article on the word נפש, nepesh, meaning soul).
 The Hebrew authors weren't so much concerned about the post-life destination of the individual, but rather about the real-life destination of humanity, here on earth.
 In this context, the Hebrews were much more concerned about one's part in the salvation or preservation of humanity, namely one's "name," that is to say, one's personhood relative to the rest of humanity.
 That means that one's personal name/personhood might be passed onto one's offspring, and this happens in the Bible most clearly with Jacob, whose name and nickname Israel became synonymous with his offspring.
 And that means that the God of Abraham, Isaac and Jacob is a God of the living and not of the dead (Mark 12:26-27).
 Ergo: a person may be in the grave but not dead at all, and a person might be dead as a doornail while making silly millions in some office (Ephesians 2:1).